-Practising art is about improving your skills and knowledge, but it’s also about developing authenticity and a unique style.
+Practising art is about improving your skills and knowledge, but it’s also about developing authenticity and beginning to find your art style.

 A signature art style can take years to refine.
 It’s often something that matures and flourishes organically.
 However, there are ways of getting inspiration, fine-tuning your tastes and evaluating your own work that can make you more aware of how your style is developing.
 These factors can also inform your practice and encourage you to take your work in new directions to help you find your artistic voice.